anaghkanungo7/csv-to-parquet-python/README.md

-# CSV to Parquet Conversion and Metadata Check
+# CSV to Parquet Conversion and Metadata Generation

 Python project to convert CSV to Parquet, and use an LLM to add metadata to the columns.